Matt Hill (footballer): Barnsley

 In October 2010.
 Hill joined Championship side Barnsley on a one-month emergency loan deal after full-back Jay McEveley picked up an injury.
 He suffered a foot fracture which led to him returning to Molineux for treatment, before returning to Barnsley in the New Year.

 In January 2011, his contract with Wolves was terminated by mutual consent and it was later announced that he had signed a deal until the end of the season with Barnsley.

 Hill scored his first goal in seven years in the 2–2 draw with Nottingham Forest on 1 January, latching onto a pass and thumping across Lee Camp.
 He emulated this feat in the 3–3 draw with Leeds United in February.

 Blackpool

 Hill's contract with Barnsley expired in May 2011 and he left the club.
 He joined Blackpool on 9 July, and played his first game with the club on 11 August in a goalless League Cup tie with Sheffield Wednesday.
 Hill made his first League start in a home game against Derby County on 17 August.
 On 6 March 2012, Hill joined Football League One side Sheffield United on loan until the end of the season to ease a defensive crisis at the club.
 He started regularly from that point, eventually making fifteen appearances for the South Yorkshire club.
-His final appearance for the Blades came at Wembley for the League One play-off final.
+His final appearance for the Blades came at Wembley Stadium for the League One play-off final.
 Hill scored in the game's penalty shoot out when the game was level after extra time but United slipped to defeat.